About Owl Power Company

 Mr. Peret holds his engineering degree from Rensselaer Polytechnic Institute.

-Robert J. Peret, MBA, Vice President of Field Operations
+Robert J. Peret, MBA, Field Operations

 Mr. Peret has a Master of Business Administration (MBA) from Nichols College in 1993, a Bachelor in Management Engineering Technology and an Associate Degree in Mechanical Power Engineering from Wentworth Institute of Technology in the early 70's.
 He began his mechanical career as the Chief Engineer of diesel engine tug boats in the Navy at Pearl Harbor.
 He has over 30 years of industrial engineering experience, including program management, systems development, line layout, analysis of customer needs and development of tooling engineering cost estimates for million dollar tools.